fabiocantone/frequests/README.md

 ```
 Parameters:
     headless (bool, optional): Whether to run the browser in headless mode.
 Defaults to True.
-    session (hrequests.session.TLSSession, optional): Session to use for headers, cookies, etc.
+    session (frequests.session.TLSSession, optional): Session to use for headers, cookies, etc.
-    resp (hrequests.response.Response, optional): Response to update with cookies, headers, etc.
+    resp (frequests.response.Response, optional): Response to update with cookies, headers, etc.
     proxy_ip (str, optional): Proxy to use for the browser.
 Example: 123.123.123
     mock_human (bool, optional): Whether to emulate human behavior.
 Defaults to False.
     browser (Literal['firefox', 'chrome'], optional): Generate useragent headers for a specific browser